hoangvvo/benzene/docs/pages/reference/build-context.md

 # Building Context

-In JavaScript GraphQL, `context` is a value that is provided to every resolver and holds important contextual information that we can access in resolvers.
+In GraphQL, `context` is a value that is provided to every resolver and holds important contextual information that we can access in resolvers.
 (See [Root fields & resolvers](https://graphql.org/learn/execution/#root-fields-resolvers))

-Benzene allows us to write a context factory function that creates the context object in question.
+Benzene allows us to write a factory function that creates the context object in question.
 This context factory function will be used by downstream packages `@benzene/http` and `@benzene/ws`.

 ## Writing the context factory function